chickensoft-games/GameDemo/README.md

   Finally, AutoInject provides mechanisms for faking dependencies easily in unit tests.

-- ✅ Two-phase initialization, accomplished with [AutoSetup][Powerups].
+- ✅ Two-phase initialization, accomplished with AutoInject's [Enhanced Lifecycles].

   Splitting a node's initialization up into two steps make it easier to write testable node scripts.
 The first phase allows the node to create the values it wants to use, and the second phase allows it to consume those values for initial setup.

-  AutoSetup adds a property to each node script it's used on, `IsTesting`, that allows it to discern whether or not it's running in-game or in a test environment, skipping the first phase during testing so that mock or fake objects can be used instead.
+  AutoInject adds a property to each node script it's used on, `IsTesting`, that allows it to discern whether or not it's running in-game or in a test environment, skipping the first phase during testing so that mock or fake objects can be used instead.

 - ✅ Faking node trees during unit tests using [GodotNodeInterfaces].

   GodotNodeInterfaces provides generated interfaces and adapters for every object in GodotSharp that extends `GodotObject`, allowing us to access these objects in a way that makes it easy to mock for unit tests.
+Note that AutoInject requires that we add GodotNodeInterfaces to our project, even if we don't actually use it (and most games won't ever need to use it — this game just happens to be fully unit tested).

   GodotNodeInterfaces also provides alternative methods for manipulating a node's children that accept interfaces rather than concrete node types, allowing us to use a fake scene tree during unit tests for nodes that need to be attached to the scene tree during testing.